JordanChoo/big-crawler-ips/README.md

 ### Environment Variables
 When deploying Big Crawler IPs your Cloud Function needs the following environment variables:
-`bqProjectId` - Your Google Cloud Project's ID `bqDataset` - The name of your BigQuery dataset `bqTable` - The name of your table in BigQuery `gServiceAccount` - Your Google Cloud Service Account
+- `bqProjectId`: Your Google Cloud Project's ID
+- `bqDataset`: The name of your BigQuery dataset
+- `bqTable`: The name of your table in BigQuery
+- `gServiceAccount`: Your Google Cloud Service Account

 ## How It Works
 Once the function is deployed as a Google Cloud Function that is triggered via a pub/sub cron job, the function then: